 A young woman with long brown hair smiling against a plain gray background.

 Hello!
-My name is Claire Faraday, and I am a graphic designer based in Long Island, New York, and Newport, Rhode Island.
+My name is Claire Faraday, and I am a graphic designer based in New York City and Rhode Island.
 I have a passion for creating engaging designs that combine creativity and functionality.
 I graduated in 2025 from Salve Regina University with a B.A. in Studio Art, with concentrations in Graphic Design and Photography, and a Marketing Minor.
-With a specialized focus on package and surface pattern design, my work focuses on the food and beverage, beauty, fashion, houseware, and stationery industries.
-My recent projects were featured in the 2025 Senior Honors Thesis and Senior Juried Exhibition, where I received the C. Edward Flood Memorial Award in Studio Art.
+With a specialized focus on package and surface pattern design, my work spans across industries.
+My recent projects were featured in the 2025 Senior Honors Thesis and Senior Juried Exhibition, where I received the C. Edward Flood Memorial Award for Excellence in Studio Art.
 I was also recognized in the Fall 2024 Best of Salve Student Show, earning awards for both Best in Motion Graphics and Best in Graphic Design.
-Currently, I am a graphic design intern at Lindebroeke Press, LLC, where I contribute to various stationery design projects.
+Currently, I am a Freelance Graphic Designer contributing to various design projects.

 Artist Statement:

-As a graphic designer, I delve into the transformative power of design, discovering how it can reshape our perception of familiar elements and communicate them innovatively.
+As a graphic designer, I explore the transformative power of design, discovering how it can reshape our perception of familiar elements and convey them in innovative ways.
 Reimagination through design is a prevalent theme throughout my work.
 Reimagination is interpreting an established concept, idea, or image to create a new perspective.
 I transform commonplace items into works of art through nostalgia and repetition of color, typography, and imagery.
 A key objective is to effectively communicate and remind viewers of their past positive experiences, encouraging them to make a purchase.
 My past design projects involve reconceptualization, where work becomes more than a form of communication for a brand, but a functional, repurposeable, and meaningful design for consumers to enjoy.
-Reimagination is seen through projects involving packaging, posters, surface pattern, brand identity, motion graphics, and photography—specifically, design for the food and beverage, beauty, and stationery industries.
+Reimagination is showcased through projects involving packaging, posters, surface patterns, brand identity, motion graphics, and photography, specifically for consumer goods.

 Yellow floral pattern with small blue-centered flowers and matching yellow petal outlines on a cream background.